AnyaPvry/PatternAnalysis-2025/README.md

 loss curve

 Validation metrics: {'validation_loss': 0.5616681575775146, 'validation_rouge1': 0.4005814744200473, 'validation_rouge2': 0.22337463515126288, 'validation_rougeL': 0.34938132175511655, 'validation_rougeLsum': 0.3699470848351884, 'validation_runtime': 7.187, 'validation_samples_per_second': 27.828, 'validation_steps_per_second': 0.974, 'epoch': 3.0}

 --- Example Generation ---
 Report:
- The chest shows significant air trapping.
-Bilateral apical chronic changes are present.
-Dorsal kyphosis is noted.
-No evidence of pneumothorax. ...

-Ground Truth summary:
- The chest shows a large amount of trapped air.
-There are long-term changes at the top of both lungs.
-The upper back is curved outward.
-There is no sign of air in the space around the lungs.

-Model summary:
- The chest shows significant air trapping.
-There are chronic changes in the apical apical changes.
-There is also a kyphosis in the lungs.
-There is no sign of pneumothorax.

---- Example Generation ---
-Report: